kaixih/kaixih.github.io/_posts/2021-02-15-sparse-reorder.md

 ```

-If we use the above inputs, the output is like:
+If we use the above inputs, the output would be like:
 ```
 permuted reorder:
 1, 0, 3, 2,